John Deery: Television

 Since Conspiracy of Silence, Deery has also directed several big dramas for television including If I Had You, a 2-hour single film for ITV1, starring Sarah Parish and Paul McGann which was screened in 2006.
 He also directed two 90-minute specials of the hit UK comedy/drama series, Fat Friends starring James Corden, Ruth Jones and Alison Steadman.

 Underground Ernie

-Alongside his film and television drama career, Deery founded Joella Productions in 2002, an animation production company which created Underground Ernie.
-Underground Ernie is a children's CGI animation series, based around a fictional underground railway service called 'International Station which is run by station supervisor, Ernie, played by Gary Linekar.
-It aired on BBC Cbeebies and BBC Two in the UK between June 2006 and December 2009 and achieved some of the highest viewing figures for the channel.
+Alongside his film and television drama career, Deery founded Joella Productions in 2002, an animation production company.
+He co-created with Sid Rainey the animated series Underground Ernie.
+Underground Ernie is a children's CGI animation series, based around a fictional underground railway service called 'International Station' which is run by station supervisor, Ernie, played by Gary Lineker.
+It aired on BBC CBeebies and BBC Two in the UK between June 2006 and December 2009 and achieved some of the highest viewing figures for the channel.

 Future projects

-Deery has developed a film slate for his own production company Joejack Entertainment.
+Deery has developed a film slate for his own production company Joejack Entertainment, including a feature film drama called 'The Rock Pile' set in Jerusalem, which he is producing with Cherie Blair.